sma-software/openviriato.algorithm-platform.py-client/README.md

 ## Creating roster links

-In the [Rostering walkthrough](walkthroughs/rostering/dist/index.md) we exlplain how to link picese of rolling stock together and create empty runs if needed.
+In the [Rostering walkthrough](walkthroughs/rostering/dist/index.md) we explain how to link pieces of rolling stock together and create empty runs if needed.

 ## Wiki